limulus/media-tools/README.md

 The `bin/whisper.js` script can be used to transcribe video files in WebVTT format.
 It will first extract the audio to a WAV file that will work with whisper.cpp.

+The `--track` option can be used to specify the track number to transcribe.
+I use this because I record with OBS set up to record a separate audio track for my microphone that does have noise gate or other filters applied.
+Interestingly, the Whisper model seems to be faster at transcribing when there is some background noise and a bit less prone to repeating the last phrase over and over.

 ## Preparing a Video for HTTP Live Streaming

 Once you have a master 4K ProRes video ready for distribution, follow these steps to prepare